 “We have to ask the chief minister what he wants, and which facts have offended him,” he said.
 He wants to take action against Reuters, but what kind of action does he want?
 Does he want [Reuters] to make a correction if something is wrong? … We have to go over this step by step.”

 Phyo Min Thein told the council that the article was factually incorrect and that Reuters failed to verify the information in it with him, though the news agency said it in the report that the chief minister had declined several requests for interviews, The Irrawaddy reported, citing Aung Hla Tun as its source.

 The complaint is the second one that Phyo Min Thein has filed against a news outlet.

 In November 2016, he filed a case against Htut Aung, chief executive officer of Eleven Media Group, and Wai Phyo, chief editor of the Daily Eleven newspaper, because of an editorial they published accusing him of receiving a U.S. $100,000 watch from an unnamed drug tycoon who was later awarded a lucrative contract for a city transit project.

-The article prohibits use of the telecom network to defame people and carries a jail sentence of up to three years and a fine for those who violate it.
+The section prohibits use of the telecom network to defame people and carries a jail sentence of up to three years and a fine for those who violate it.

-Journalists and rights groups charge that those in power have been increasingly using repressive laws such as Section 505(b) of the Penal Code and Article 66(d) to silence their critics.
+Journalists and rights groups charge that those in power have been increasingly using repressive laws such as Section 505(b) of the Penal Code and Section 66(d) to silence their critics.